Support Your Health Journey and the PlanetApr 18, 2021

 Drink water out of a reusable bottle that’s BPA-free or better yet, aluminum!
 Plastic

 water bottles contain Bisphenol-A (BPA), which is an extremely toxic substance.
 The chemical is a hormone disrupter and has been linked to serious health issues such as cancer, diabetes, and cardiovascular disease.
-Plus you’ll save a TON of money from just reusing the same water bottle.
+Plus you’ll save a TON of money by just reusing the same water bottle.
 I use a Kleen Kanteen and I love it!
 It’s 64 ounces, so I am definitely drinking the amount of water I need to be drinking.
 On a side note too, reusable bottles tend to be a lot bigger, even the smallest ones, which hold more water than a regular plastic bottle.
 That makes it easier to keep hydrated and keep track of exactly how much water you’re drinking.

 Avoid buying things you don’t need.
 This is for everyone’s sake.
 And your health too.
 When you buy less stuff and learn to live minimally or with what you need and “brings you joy,” your mental health benefits.
 There’s less stress and stuff to worry about.
 In turn, your physical health benefits from a healthy mindset.